-3. Avoid using language such as responsibilities included when writing about your work history.
-Jobs descriptions aren’t nearly as remarkable to recruiters as specific contributions and accomplishments.
+3. Avoid using language such as “responsibilities included” when writing about your work history.
+Job descriptions aren’t nearly as remarkable to recruiters as specific contributions and accomplishments.

 4. Assign number values to duties and accomplishments whenever you can.
 This specificity makes your previous work more memorable and shows some passion on your part.